jxxcarlson/elm-markdown/README.md

-The aim of this Markdown library is to provide a pure Elm implementation of Markdown which offers a small set of extensions, along with options:
+The aim of this Markdown library is to provide a pure Elm implementation of Markdown which offers a small set of optional extensions:

 - Standard: the usual thing
-- Extended: strike-though text, tables, and Poetry and Verbatim blocks
+- Extended: strike-though text, tables, and Poetry and Verbatim blocks, better image handling
 - ExtendedMath: like Extended, but math formulas written in TeX/LaTeX, eg.,
 ```